BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 If this is checked, then the normal behaviour of the sensor will be reversed.
 This means if you target an **import** sensor, with this checked it will find the most expensive rates.
 Similarly if you target an **export** meter, with this checked it will find the cheapest rates.

+### Minimum/Maximum Rates

+There may be times that you want the target rate sensors to not take into account rates that are above or below a certain value (e.g. you don't want the sensor to turn on when rates go crazy or where it would be more beneficial to export).

 ## Attributes

 The following attributes are available on each sensor